Axel-Jacobsen/advenofcode2021/README.md

 It is truly the most wonderful time of the year!
 Here is my work for this year's Advent.

-I am doing it in Julia, Python, Rust (slowly), and hopefully another, more functional language for some problems.
+I am doing it in Julia, Rust (slowly), and hopefully another, more functional language for some problems.

-Folders hold solutions in languages other than Julia or Python.
+Folders hold solutions in languages other than Julia.
 This is the Julia notebook.
 Enjoy!

 ```julia